 Understanding your milestones is important to project management success because milestones help break a project up into achievable components.
 Milestones are informed by budgetary planning, forecasting, and good time management, and are therefore strong indicators of how on track a project is.
 Milestones are additionally helpful because they help instill confidence.
 When you develop milestones for a project and then consistently hit them, you feel empowered to continue making important decisions.

-Confidence is key for successful project management.
+Confidence and the ability to utilize a complex set of skills are key for successful project management.
 Project managers who are unsure of where they are going or how they are progressing can become paralyzed with fear and uncertainty, which often spells disaster for a project.

 Being a project manager is both stressful and rewarding work.
 It requires a deep understanding of an industry and a business to do well, and good project managers are always in high demand.
 PM jobs often take people around the world and give them experience across a wide range of industries.